haithamaouati/BW11/README.md

 6. Go to the USB drive using the files explorer of the notepad.
 7. Select _All Files_ as the file type to show all files in USB drive.
 8. Right-click on the _BypassWin11.reg_ file and click on the _Merge_ option, then click _Yes_ and then _OK_.
 9. Go back to previous back and then go to the next page to proceed.<br>
 > The "Unsupported" screen should no longer appear and you can continue the installation.

-## Method 2

-1. Burn Windows 11 iso file on USB drive using [Rufus](https://rufus.ie/en/).
-2. Copy bypass file _BypassWin11.bat_ to USB drive.
-3. Open the command prompt by pressing `Shift + F10` when this message _"This PC can't run Windows 11"_ appears.
-4. Open the Windows Notepad by typing _notepad_ in cmd.
-5. Click on the _Open_ option from the _File_ menu.
-6. Go to the USB drive using the files explorer of the notepad.
-7. Select _All Files_ as the file type to show all files in USB drive.
-8. Right-click on the _BypassWin11.bat_ file and click on the _Open_ or _Rus as administrator_ option, then press `Enter`.
-9. Go back to previous back and then go to the next page to proceed.<br>
-> The "Unsupported" screen should no longer appear and you can continue the installation.